Department of Psychology

 Welcome to the Psychology Department

-Three of our BYU-Idaho psychology students (Jordan Moon - who just graduated, Emily Robinson, and Matt Marquez - who is a health psych major!) were interviewed by KPVI News Channel 6 regarding mental health here in Madison County.
+Three BYU-Idaho psychology students (Jordan Moon - who just graduated, Emily Robinson, and Matt Marquez - who is a health psych major!) were interviewed by KPVI News Channel 6 regarding mental health here in Madison County.
 Here is a link to the video and commentary: http://www.kpvi.com/content/news/local/story/Youth-mental-health-program-in-Madison-County/z46AmppEV0OpzhDhikqDgw.cspx?rss=3270

 TED talk by Dr. Matthew Whoolery "How to Be Unhappy."
 Watch at: http://youtu.be/kWjuJxvWdFc